45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 26. Explore the Coney Island Boardwalk

-This can’t be a full list of free things to do in NYC without adding the famed Coney Island Boardwalk.
-It is especially nice to visit during the spring/summer when the weather is nice.
+This can’t be a full list without adding the famed Coney Island Boardwalk.
+It is especially nice to visit during the spring and summer when the weather is nice.
 You can enjoy getting some sun at the beach, and people watch some really interesting characters!
 If this is your first time in New York and you are pressed for time, I would leave this one out.

-However, if you do make it out this way and you are feeling a bit hungry, check out Nathan’s Hotdogs and get fries with cheese, Pizza at Totonno’s Pizza (famous and usually has a line), and all your candy delights at Williams Candy Shop.
+However, if you do make it out this way and you are feeling a bit hungry, check out Nathan’s Hotdogs and get fries with cheese, and all your candy delights at Williams Candy Shop.

 If you want to relive my teenage years, hit up Rollin Roasters for a roast beef sandwich with cheese and fries.